HardlyDifficult/Tutorials/Chapter2.md

 <details><summary>What's the difference between Animation and Animator?</summary>

-An animat**ion** is a collection of sprites on a timeline, creating an animated effect similiar to a flip book.
+An animat**ion** is a collection of sprites on a timeline, creating an animated effect similar to a flip book.
 Animations can also include transform changes, fire events for scripts to react to, etc to create any number of effects.

 An animat**or** controls which animations should be played at any given time.
 An animator uses an animator controller which is a state machine used to select animations.